aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 These are the steps you should follow to programmatically determine and extract various parts of a document:

-- Create a class derived from **DocumentVisitor.**
+- Create a class derived from **DocumentVisitor**
-- Override and provide implementations for some or all of the **DocumentVisitor.VisitXXX** methods to perform some custom operations.
+- Override and provide implementations for some or all of the **DocumentVisitor.VisitXXX** methods to perform some custom operations
 - Call Node.Accept on the node from where you want to start the enumeration.
-For example, if you want to enumerate the whole document, use Document.Accept.
+For example, if you want to enumerate the whole document, use Document.Accept

 **DocumentVisitor** provides default implementations for all of the **DocumentVisitor.VisitXXX** methods.
 This makes it easier to create new document visitors as only the methods required for the particular visitor need to be overridden.
 It is not necessary to override all of the visitor methods.

 This example shows how to use the Visitor pattern to add new operations to the Aspose.Words object model.
 In this case, we create a simple document converter into a text format:

+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "extract-content-using-document-visitor.h" >}}

-{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-ExtractContentUsingDocumentVisitor-ExtractContentUsingDocumentVisitor.cpp" >}}
+{{< gist "aspose-words-gists" "922a9c5d9606a0c5cf0682b4aadfaf29" "convert-doc-to-txt.h" >}}

 {{% alert color="primary" %}}